 - clearing blocked watercourses for which we are the riparian owner

 - comment on Planning Applications where there are coastal or drainage implications and give advice to developers

 Devon County Council also deal with flood risk management.

 We are responsible for maintaining watercourses within Devon County Council's ownership; all other watercourses are the responsibility of private landowners, known as the ‘riparian owner’.
-For more information on the rights and responsibilities of riparian owners read Living on the Edge produced by the Environment Agency.
+For more information on the rights and responsibilities of riparian owners read Owning a Watercourse produced by the Environment Agency.

-If you notice any watercourse in poor condition or with impeded flows you should report this to the Drainage Team if it is an ‘Ordinary Watercourse’ and the Environment Agency if it is a ‘Main River’ – check if it’s a main river here.
+If you notice any watercourse in poor condition or with impeded flows you should report this to the Drainage Team if an ‘Ordinary Watercourse’ and to the Environment Agency if it's a ‘Main River’.
+Check if it’s a main river.